mattheyan/EndlessObsession/drafts/code-comments.md

 > \- [Coding Horror - Coding Without Comments]

 Now, I don't want to give you the impression that I hate comments.
 They can be quite invaluable in some cases.
-Specifically, the "why" often cannot be gleaned from the code, and that's where comments have their place.
+Specifically, when the "why" cannot be gleaned from the code.

 > You must at least write comments explaining the **why** of a chunk of code.
 >